-Naval Architecture is concerned with the design and construction of ships, submarines and yachts.
-Graduates of naval architecture degrees can be found in the shipbuilding industry, high-speed ferry industry, marine consultancy firms, with government - commercial shipping, transport policy and administration and in the insurance sector.
+Maritime engineering is concerned with the design and construction of maritime structures such as ships, submarines, yachts oil rigs and ports.
+Graduates of maritime engineering degrees can be found in the shipbuilding industry, high-speed ferry industry, marine consultancy firms, with government - commercial shipping, transport policy and administration and in the insurance sector.
 Graduates of this degree will be accredited by both Engineers Australia and (uniquely) by the Institute of Marine Engineering, Science and Technology (UK) increasing the job opportunities nationally and internationally.

 With the release of the defence white paper outlining substantial increases to defence capabilities including substantial naval capability, the shortages of qualified engineers capable of working the burgeoning defence industry can only worsen.
 The Australian Government has decided to acquire 12 new Future Submarines, to be assembled in South Australia.
 This will be a major design and construction program spanning three decades, and will be Australia's largest ever single defence project representing $250 billion.
 Australian industry involvement will need to be factored into the design, development and construction phases, and the sustainment and maintenance life cycle of these boats, which will extend well into the 2050s and possibly beyond.

-From 2016, the Bachelor of Engineering (Naval Architecture) award at Flinders will be able to transition into three alternative awards once at the AMC:
+The Bachelor of Engineering (Maritime) award at Flinders enables students to transition into three alternative awards once at the AMC:

 - Bachelor of Engineering (Marine and Offshore Systems),